tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 learners tend to abstract a prototype, or aggregate representation of the dot pattern categories, rather than encoding each individual stimuli.
-Recall that participants are trained on only on distortions of the category prototypes (e.g. low, medium or high distortions), never encountering the exact prototypes during the training stage.
+Recall that participants are trained on only on distortions of the category prototypes (e.g., low, medium or high distortions), never encountering the exact prototypes during the training stage.
 Then, in the testing phase, participants are tested with the prototype patterns, their old training items, and novel low, medium and high distortions.